omarjmedina/Web-Scraping/README.md

 ## Web Scraping Tools

 The goal was to scrape job postings for a given Job position and Job location, across multiple pages.
-The output should include relevant information such as job Title, Company, Job Location, Salary, Posting Time, and Job Post URL.
+The output should include relevant information such as `Job Title`, `Company`, `Job Location`, `Post Time`, `Extract Date`, `Salary`, and `Job URL`.

 I used Python’s `requests` library to fetch the HTML content of the web pages and `BeautifulSoup` to parse the HTML and extract the required elements.
 The `csv module` was used to save the results to a CSV file.